 End the day with another dose of history.
 Open the wooden door to craic (pronounced crack and meaning fun).
 More than likely you’ll hear its festivity before you experience it at Kyteler’s Inn, one of the oldest pubs in Ireland.
 It’s been around since 1324 and still serves a hearty beef stew with a pint of brown ale to wash it down.
 As tasty as the stew will be, it’s the live music that will rejuvenate the body after a day of trekking about the town.

 It’s always a good day for a road trip, and hitting the backroads of Ireland is an adventure.
 Less than a thirty minute drive to the final destination, make a stop just north of the city at Dunmore Cave.
 A Viking massacre took 1,000 lives in these ruins as the barbarians moved toward Waterford.

-Taking the southern route back to Kilkenny, it’s time for a taste of the Irish spirit at Ballykeefe Distillery.
+Now it’s time for a taste of the Irish spirit at Ballykeefe Distillery.
 It’s a grain-to-glass operation for the Ging family, who now opens their doors as Kilkenny’s first distillery in over 200 years.
 Winning international awards for their Poitín, Vodka, and Gins, it’s a must-sample experience.
 Distillery tours run twice daily, Monday through Saturday.

 It’s a new day in southern Ireland, and it’s a day to taste what makes the medieval city so appetizing.

 If you’d rather start by working up an appetite, let the world’s oldest sport ramp up your adrenaline and hunger.
 It’s the Kilkenny Way, the Ultimate Hurling Experience.
 For over 3,000 years, this fast-paced Celtic game pairs wooden sticks and small balls with speed and coordination.
 Try out their Tourist Package.
 Then, it will be time to feast and drink